... to Year 1's Class Page

-P.E. and Drama will be on Friday this half term for both classes.
-Please make sure your child comes to school in full P.E. kit on this day.
+Please make sure your child comes to school in full P.E. kit on the days above.

 This afternoon, Year 1 thought of different questions we could have asked Nelson Mandela if we had met him when he was alive.
 We then hot seated Nelson Mandela and he answered our questions.